 You are walking now by faith, still on pilgrimage in a mortal body away from the Lord; but he to whom your steps are directed is himself the sure and certain way for you: Jesus Christ, who for our sake became man.
 For all who fear him he has stored up abundant happiness, which he will reveal to those who hope in him, bringing it to completion when we have attained the reality which even now we possess in hope.

 This is the octave day of your new birth.
 Today is fulfilled in you the sign of faith that was prefigured in the Old Testament by the circumcision of the flesh on the eighth day after birth.
 When the Lord rose from the dead, he put off the mortality of the flesh; his risen body was still the same body, but it was no longer subject to death.
 By his resurrection he consecrated Sunday, or the Lord’s day.
 Though the third after his passion, this day is the eighth after the Sabbath, and thus also the first day of the week.

-This reading excerpt from an Easter Octave Sermon by Augustine (Sermo 8 in octava Paschae 1, 4; PL 46, 838.841) is is used on the Octave of Easter (Low Sunday, Divine Mercy Sunday) in the Roman liturgy’s Office of Readings.
-It emphasizes the symbolism of the eighth day connected to the day of resurrection, baptism, and Sunday.
+This post is an excerpt from an Easter Octave Sermon by Augustine (Sermo 8 in octava Paschae 1, 4; PL 46, 838.841).
+It appears on the Octave of Easter (Low Sunday, Divine Mercy Sunday) in the Roman liturgy’s Office of Readings.
+It emphasizes the symbolism of the eighth (8th) day connected to the day of resurrection, baptism, new birth, and Sunday.

 For more resources for the Easter Season, see the EASTER section of the Crossroads Initiative Library.